If you are aged under 65 years and have a permanent and significant disability, you may be eligible for NDIS services.

 NDIA may ask you to provide information about your disability, development delay, or early intervention requirements.
 This may include providing copies of existing letters, assessments or reports from health or educational professionals that detail your impairment and its impact on your daily life.

-You must be aged under 65 years, or under 50 years for Aboriginal and Torres Strait Islanders, at the time you register for an assessment with NDIA.
+You must be aged under 65 years at the time you register for an assessment with NDIA.
 As long as your register before your 65th birthday, and satisfy the other eligibility requirements, you will be able to choose if you use NDIS services or aged care services.

 To access the NDIS, you must live in Australia and be ONE OF THE FOLLOWING:

 To access the NDIS, you need to live in an area where the NDIS has been launched.
-However, you are able to register for an eligibility assessment up to six months before the NDIS is due to go live in your area.
+However, you are able to register for an eligibility assessment up to six months before the NDIS is due to roll out in your area.

 For Queensland, the launch dates and registration dates are:

 |Region||Launch date||Registration open|